SriramSimhadri/ykw-backend/README.md

       - Manage user profiles.
       - Maintain follower/following counts.
     - Articles (ykw-article-service)
-       - Users can create, edit, publish, or delete articles (drafts or published).
+       - Users can create, edit, publish, or delete articles (drafts or published), get article.
-       - Supports article tags, slugs, cover images, reading time, and article stats.
-       - Personalized feeds for users based on authors they follow.
     - Article Likes (ykw-article-likes-service)
        - Users can like/unlike articles.
-       - Track total likes per article and which users liked it.
     - Article Comments (ykw-article-comments-service)
        - Users can comment on articles, update/delete their comments, and like/unlike comments.
-       - Maintains likes count per comment and provides paginated lists.
     - Follows (ykw-follow-service)
        - Users can follow/unfollow other users.
-       - Provides paginated lists of followers and following users.

 - Architecture & Design
+  - API-Gateway: Validates the requests with auth-service and routes the requests to each services based on the routes configrued
-  - Microservices-based: ykw-auth-service, ykw-profile-serivce, ykw-articles-service, ykw-article-likes, ykw-article-comments, and ykw-follows-service services operate independently, each with its own database.
+  - ykw-auth-service, ykw-profile-serivce, ykw-articles-service, ykw-article-likes, ykw-article-comments, and ykw-follows-service services operate independently, each with its own database.
-  - Contract-first: Services communicate via REST APIs following contract
+  - Each service is interacted with events producing and consuming through Kafka topics
   - Eventual consistency: Counts like likes_count, comments_count, and followers_count can be updated asynchronously for scalability.
+  - Ykw-cache-service is used to store the data in redis cache to serve data with less latency
+  - Each service is monitored via grafana with the help of otel-collector, loki (logs), prometheus (metrics) and tempo (traces)
+  - Build application using contract-first design
   - Scalable & Production-ready: Each service has indexes and constraints for performance and data integrity.
-  - Security: Authentication and authorization are handled via JWT tokens, ensuring secure access to protected endpoints.
+  Security: Authentication and authorization are handled via JWT tokens, ensuring secure access to protected endpoints.

 In short: YKW lets users create, share, discover, and engage with content, while maintaining a social ecosystem with followers, likes, and comments — all built in a modular, scalable, and maintainable backend.